programinglive/programinglive.github.io/tutorial/web/html/how_to_create_navbar.md

 ## Conclusion

 Creating a responsive navigation bar involves HTML for structure, CSS for styling and responsiveness, and JavaScript for toggle functionality in mobile view.
 Following this approach, you can create a versatile navigation bar that adapts well to various screen sizes, providing a seamless experience for users on both desktop and mobile devices.

-{:toc}